DervinAn/YassirTest/README.md

 Run the app on an emulator or device
 🧱 Architectural Decisions

-✅ Clean Architecture
+✅ **Clean Architecture**
 The project is structured in multiple layers:

-data: Responsible for API interaction and DTO mapping.
+- `data`: Responsible for API interaction and DTO mapping
-domain: Contains business logic and use cases.
+- `domain`: Contains business logic and use cases
-presentation: Handles UI state and rendering with Jetpack Compose.
+- `presentation`: Handles UI state and rendering with Jetpack Compose

-✅ Separation of Concerns
+✅ **Separation of Concerns**
-ViewModels only handle UI logic.
+- `ViewModels` only handle UI logic
-UseCases execute business logic and data fetching.
+- `UseCases` execute business logic and data fetching
-Repositories abstract data sources and allow for easier testing.
+- `Repositories` abstract data sources and allow for easier testing

-✅ Modular & Testable
+✅ **Modular & Testable**
-By decoupling domain logic from Android framework, components are more testable and reusable.
+By decoupling domain logic from the Android framework, components are more testable and reusable.